 Chamber Music, Bard Conservatory of Music; Artist in Residence, Bard College

-Mr. Ramakrishnan was born in Athens, Ohio, and grew up in East Patchogue, New York.
+Mr. Ramakrishnan was born in Athens, Ohio and grew up in East Patchogue, New York.
 His father is a molecular biologist and his mother is the children's book author and illustrator Vera Rosenberry.
-He lives in New York City with his wife, the violist Melissa Reardon.
+He holds a Bachelor’s degree in physics from Harvard University and a Master’s degree in music from The Juilliard School.
+His principal teachers have been Fred Sherry, Andrés Díaz, and André Emelianoff.
+He lives in New York City with his wife, the violist Melissa Reardon, and their young son.
 He plays a Neapolitan cello made by Vincenzo Jorio in 1837.
-Mr. Ramakrishnan joined the Bard Conservatory faculty in the fall of 2012.

-Melissa ReardonGrammy-nominated violist Melissa Reardon is an internationally renowned performer whose solo and chamber playing spans all musical genres.
-Melissa is the new Artistic Director of the Portland Chamber Music Festival in Portland, ME and a founding member and the Executive Director of the East Coast Chamber Orchestra (ECCO).
-As a member of the Enso String Quartet from 2006 until its final season in 2018, Melissa toured both nationally and internationally, with highlight performances in Sydney, Melbourne, Rio de Janeiro, New York’s Carnegie Hall, and Washington, DC’s Kennedy Center to name a few.
-Lauded by Classical Voice for her “elegant” and “virtuosic” performances, the Massachusetts-born musician won first prize at the Washington International Competition, and is the only violist to win top prizes in consecutive HAMS International viola competitions.
-A sought-after collaborative musician and teacher, Melissa has appeared in numerous festivals across the United States and around the world, and has toured with Yo-Yo Ma’s Silk Road Ensemble, and with Musicians from Marlboro.
+Melissa ReardonGrammy-nominated violist Melissa Reardon is the Artistic Director of the Portland Chamber Music Festival in Portland, ME, Artist in Residence at Bard College and Conservatory and a founding member and the Executive Director of the East Coast Chamber Orchestra (ECCO).
+As a member of the Ensō String Quartet from 2006 until its final season in 2018, Melissa toured both nationally and internationally, with highlight performances in Sydney, Melbourne, Rio de Janeiro, New York’s Carnegie Hall, and Washington, DC’s Kennedy Center to name a few.
+Melissa won first prize at the Washington International Competition, and is the only violist to win top prizes in consecutive HAMS International viola competitions.
+She has appeared in numerous festivals across the United States and around the world, including tours with Yo-Yo Ma’s Silk Road Ensemble, and with Musicians from Marlboro.
 She held the post of Associate Professor of Viola at East Carolina University from 2007 -2013, and earned degrees from the Curtis Institute of Music and the New England Conservatory.
-Melissa is married to the cellist Raman Ramakrishnan and they live in NYC with their six-year-old son Linus.
+Melissa is married to the cellist Raman Ramakrishnan and they live in NYC with their seven-year-old son Linus.

 Marcus RojasTubist Marcus Rojas has performed with such diverse groups as The Metropolitan Opera, The American Ballet Theatre, American Symphony Orchestra, Radio City Music Hall, and ensembles led by Lionel Hampton, David Byrne and P.D.Q.
 Bach.